Marilyn Manson: Abuse allegations

-In 2018, actor Charlyne Yi accused Manson of sexually harassing them along with other women and making racist remarks on the set of the series House.
-Several of Manson's former acquaintances began communicating with one another in September 2020.
-In a letter dated January 21, 2021, California State Senator Susan Rubio wrote to the director of the FBI and the U.S. Attorney General, asking them to investigate allegations several women had made against Manson.
-On February 1, former fiancée Evan Rachel Wood wrote on Instagram and in a statement to Vanity Fair, accusing Manson of being abusive during their relationship a decade earlier.
-Four other women simultaneously issued statements also accusing Manson of abuse.
-Wood continued to make allegations against Manson and his wife Lindsay Usich on Instagram, claiming that his alleged abuse included antisemitism, and said she filed a report with the Los Angeles Police Department against Usich for threatening to leak photographs of Wood dressed in a Nazi uniform while wearing an Adolf Hitler-style toothbrush moustache.
-A total of sixteen people have made various allegations against Manson, including five accusations of sexual assault.
+On February 1, 2021, former fiancée Evan Rachel Wood wrote on Instagram and in a statement to Vanity Fair that Manson had been abusive during their relationship a decade earlier.
+Four other women simultaneously issued statements accusing him of abuse.
+A total of sixteen people made various allegations against him, including five women who accused him of sexual assault, although one of these women later recanted.
+He was immediately dropped by distributing record label Loma Vista Recordings, his talent agency Creative Artists, and his long-time manager Tony Ciulla.
+His appearances in future episodes of TV series American Gods and Creepshow were also removed.

-Manson was immediately dropped by distributing record label Loma Vista Recordings, his talent agency Creative Artists, and his long-time manager Tony Ciulla.
-He was also removed from future episodes of TV series American Gods and Creepshow, in which he was scheduled to appear.
-On February 2, Manson issued a statement via Instagram denying the allegations and calling them "horrible distortions of reality", saying all his relationships have been entirely consensual and that the accusers were "misrepresenting the past."
-His former wife Dita Von Teese said "the details made public do not match my personal experience during our 7 years together as a couple", while also mentioning "abuse has no place in any relationship".
-Former girlfriend Rose McGowan said that Manson was not abusive during their relationship but that her experience had "no bearing on whether he was like that with others before or after".
+The following day, Manson issued a statement on Instagram denying the allegations and calling them "horrible distortions of reality," saying all his relationships have been entirely consensual and that the accusers were "misrepresenting the past."
+His former wife Dita Von Teese and former fiancée Rose McGowan both initially expressed support for the accusers, but both said he was not abusive during their respective relationships.
 On February 3, the LAPD performed a "welfare check" at Manson's home after receiving a call from a purported friend who was concerned for his wellbeing.
-The Los Angeles County Sheriff's Department confirmed on February 19 that they were investigating Manson due to allegations of domestic violence.
+The Los Angeles County Sheriff's Department confirmed on February 19 that they were investigating the allegations of domestic violence and sexual assault.